Prathyusha-konda/SpectMHC/README.md

-#1.
-The code provided here is used to create MHC peptide database using netMHC software.
+-> The code provided here is used to create MHC peptide database using netMHC software.

+To download the files, please open the files, click on 'Raw' at the top, right click on the browser, Save as - save!

 #2.
 You will need to install offline version of netMHC -4.0 or 3.4 or pan versions onto your Ubuntu or Darwin system.
 The instructions for istallation are provided on the netMHC website.